Flotomate/product_docs/_build/html/_sources/asset-management/asset-discovery.rst.txt

     | for asset Discovery to work.      |                                   |
     +-----------------------------------+-----------------------------------+

-6. When you are done with everything, including adding credentials, hit **Create**.
+6. Add the necessary credentials from the credential list, or you can create new credentials using the **Add New Credential** option in :numref:`amf-163`.
+When you are done hit **Create**.

 **Editing/Deleting Network**